BillRaymond/agile-in-action-minima/_posts/2023-03-28-the-value-and-promise-of-agile-from-a-developer-s-perspective.md

 layout: podcast-post
 categories: agile-in-action-podcast
 author: Bill Raymond
-date: 2023-03-21
+date: 2023-03-28
-title: The value and promise of agile from a developer’s perspective
+title: The value and promise of agile from a developer's perspective
 twitter-text: ''
 guest-details:
 - guest-name: Jonas Neumann